shhhkun/SmartMirror/mobile_app/MainApp/README.md

 # ----------

+I think the issue I'm seeing of disconnecting after about a minute can be attributed to the Lightblue app.
+Will wait to worry more about this until I see it happen on the pi.

 Next steps:
-- get rid of some of the hard coding of ID / Characteristic. make sure read and write then still works.
-- add some UI for switching between 2 configs. assuming sending data to one characteristic.
-- figure out how to encode/decode data, or at least simple ints
+- make some more of the connection process automatic. like getting system connected info. reduce the number of buttons and steps needed.

-- make bonded -> connected work, without initiating the system connection in nrf connect.
+   - the bonded > connected flow still works if you system connect in Lightblue.

 - add event handeler for disconnect events in the ble manager.
 - figure out how to encode/decode more complex data
 - should be using a reducer thing in provider states to make that less ugly. this itself is also complex, though.